 - Sonamarg - A quaint hill station in Kashmir Valley, is best seen on a horseback if you intend to cover maximum ground.
-2 famous glaciers - Kolhoi and Machoi are famous for being explored on horsebacks so that you can lay back and enjoy the Meadow Of Gold
+Two famous glaciers - Kolhoi and Machoi are renowned for being explored on horsebacks so that you can lay back and enjoy the Meadow Of Gold

 - Pahalgam - Located around 88km from Srinagar is another popular horse riding spot in Kashmir.
 Riding through the gentle slopes and pathways is a delight on horseback and a much-recommended mode of transport

 Shillong, set amongst fluffy clouds overlooking brightly painted houses and dark green mountains is a town stuck in the colonial era.
-It still retains the charm of the British architecture and with it, the culture of horse riding still remains.
+It still retains the charm of the British architecture, and with it, the culture of horse riding still remains.
 You can ride all the way from this enchanting town to its highest peak situated at an altitude of 1966 m.
-A hassle-free ride up on the horse is bound to gift you mesmerizing views on the way and from the peak.
+A hassle-free experience of horse riding in India is bound to gift you mesmerising views on the way and from the summit.
 Forewarning, the journey up and down on a horseback can be quite tiring even though there is no physical exertion.

 4. Matheran, Maharashtra

-Mahabaleshwar, the land of strawberries is another popular horse riding destination in India.
-Set amidst the Western Ghats, you can engage in long horse rides or short ones, as you please.
-The Echo Point is where the horse ride starts and from there, one can travel to the Elephant's Head Point, Monkey point, Kate's point, Needle Hole Point etc. Venna Lake in Mahabaleshwar also have horse riding option.
-If you are put up in a reputed resort at Mahabaleshwar, you can ask the management to arrange a horse ride as most of them have contacts that provide guests easy access to this experience.
+Elephant's Head Point, Monkey Point, Kate's Point, Needle Hole Point etc. Venna Lake in Mahabaleshwar also has horse riding options.
+If you are put up in a reputed resort at Mahabaleshwar, you can ask the management to arrange a horse ride as most of them have contacts that provide guests with easy access to this experience.

 - Princess Trails